hitabisgmbh/oaklean/packages/cli/README.md

   -h, --help      display help for command

 Commands:
-  format          commands to convert or inspect the profiler's format
+  init            Create a .oaklean config file format          commands to convert or inspect the profiler's format
+     - toHash Calculates the hash of given a profiler format
      - toJSON Converts a profiler format that is given in binary format to a json version
      - toSourceFileTree Converts a profiler format that is given in binary format to a SourceFileMetaDataTree